 A fair proportion of traditional domestic buildings in the AONB have a render coat over the structural walling material usually finished with a renewable lime-based paint.
 Practical experience of combating damp and decay is the common link behind decisions to render a building.
 Often render is applied to a particularly exposed gable wall leaving other dressed stone walls untouched.
-Throughout the AONB there is a well-established detail of rendering random rubble stonework in the main wall surface but forming dressed stone window and door surrounds brought slightly forward so that render runs neatly in to the outer edge of these.
+Throughout the AONB there was a commonly used detail of rendering random rubble stonework in the main wall surface but forming dressed stone window and door surrounds; these surrounds are brought slightly forward so that render runs neatly into their outer edge.
 It is an attractive detail still widely used today.